 Beast Boy is one of the main characters of the DC Streaming/HBO Max series.
-In it, he is Asian and, has no green skin, but retains his green hair.
-He mostly turns into a tiger, and at one point a snake.
+In it, he is Asian and, has no green skin most of the time, but retains his green hair.
+He mostly turns into a tiger, and at one point a snake, and another point a bat.
 Over the course of the series, his powers start to develop.
 He starts out as a member of the Doom Patrol until he meets Rachel (Raven), and decides to go with her, and join the titans.

 Beast Boy is one of the 5 playable characters in the game, his powers revolve around him changing into different animals for varying effects, e.g. a rhino and a bull to charge at an opponent or a monkey to throw bananas at an opponent, among many other animals.

 Beast Boy will be a playable character in Young Justice: Legacy.

 "Raven was shy and introverted and found it difficult to confide in others.
 Starfire was outgoing and pure, lusty emotion.
 Wonder Girl, once again, was directly in the middle.
 The same kind of triangle was created for the guys.
 Robin, later Nightwing, was the level-headed and capable leader who, because he was kept on a tight leash by Batman, often felt inadequate for the task at hand.
 He also had a need to prove himself to Batman.
 Because everyone in his life had died on him, Changeling believed he had very little to offer anyone and covered it up with an outward bravado.
 Cyborg was a logical scientist type who rejected that approach to become an angry young man.
 Nightwing's logical approach to life and anger toward his "parent" was shared by Cyborg while his feelings of inadequacy were shared by Changeling.
 Cyborg and Changeling had also been physically altered by their parents, and that helped bring them together."